generativefm/samples.generative.fm/README.md

 # samples.generative.fm

-Browser and Node client for accessing files from [samples.generative.fm](https://samples.generative.fm).
+Browser and Node client for accessing files from [samples.generative.fm].

+> Access to [samples.generative.fm] is currently restricted with [CORS]([samples.generative.fm]).
+Unrecognized origins will not be able to fetch audio files.

 ## Usage